tsiparinda/capitalbank/README.md

 * csv format doesn't have a statements data - transactions only
 * any new bank format must implement all methods of BankAPI interface
 * some banks doesn't have an unique ID of transaction, we need find unique combination before saving to DB
+* Info is a mail level fog program's logging
+* Trace log level are used for more verbosing logging